 I was only able to participate in this workshop thanks to its free offering.
 I look forward to attending future workshops provided by RoblesWrites Productions, especially given how it offered a space to develop community with other writers."

-Why Is Our Work Important For The Bronx
+Why Is Our Work Important For The Bronx and Beyond?

 From teen mother to tenured educator, award winning published writer & entrepreneur